 The only lighthouse in Ireland to have two towers (both of which are in use), this wonderful, historic property dates back to 1806 and has been in private ownership since being decommissioned in 1965.
 The current owner, Hamburg native Goesta Fischer, bought the property in 2008 and, together with local business partner and interior designer Rosie McCann, renovated it to a high standard and opened for guests in 2013.

 The main living area is in the former lighthouse keeper's home, where the kitchen, drawing room and dining room/library provide communal space for dining and socialising, as would have been the case when the lighthouse was manned.

 The style throughout is spare and arty, with original flagstones, bare wooden floors and a lot of white; traditional bright red paint and original artwork provide some visual warmth, while underfloor heating, open fires and stoves ensure that all areas are kept cosy.

-The six guest rooms are all very different, ranging from the Banshee Cottage, where the Guide stayed, to the largest room, The Sauna Suite, in a converted outhouse.
+The six guest rooms are all very different, ranging from the Banshee Cottage (the only option if a double is unsuitable), to the largest room, The Sauna Suite, in a converted outhouse.
 Perched on the edge of a sheer cliff with spectacular views are from every window, the Banshee Cottage has granite floors, white walls, a wood burning stove and easy chairs in the sitting room; in the bedroom a very high bunk bed allows for a view and there’s an immaculate ensuite shower room.

 Other rooms include one especially romantically located in the tower, and the Jackie O’Grady room, named after the last lighthouse keeper, who still has a holiday home on the island and whose lovely book “The Green Road to the Lighthouse” is available to guests.
 No television but rooms have Wi-Fi and iPod docking stations, along with hair dryers and tea and coffee making facilities.